imarinfr/opi-all/rgen/src/main/OPI/README.md

-# Open Perimetry Interface (OPI3)
+# Open Perimetry Interface (OPI)

-The OPI3 package (Open Perimetry Interface) is used to both simulate and execute visual field testing algorithms (perimetry algorithms) on machines that can create visual stimuli.
+The OPI package (Open Perimetry Interface) is used to both simulate and execute visual field testing algorithms (perimetry algorithms) on machines that can create visual stimuli.
 The simulation can be done solely with this package.
 Controlling machines, be they standard displays, phones, tablets, etc or commercial perimeters